 The Air Conditioning (A/C) button allows the operator to manually activate or deactivate the air conditioning system.
 When the air conditioning system is turned on, cool dehumidified air will flow through the outlets into the cabin.
-For improved fuel economy, press the A/C button to turn off the air conditioning and manually adjust the blower and airflow mode settings.
+For improved fuel economy, press the A/Cbutton to turn off the air conditioning and manually adjust the blower and airflow mode settings.
+Also, make sure to select only Panel, Bi-Level or Floor modes.

-- For Manual Climate Controls, if the system is in Mix or Defrost Mode, the A/C can be turned off. - If fog or mist appears on the windshield or side glass, select Defrost mode and increase blower speed. - If your air conditioning performance seems lower than expected, check the front of the A/C condenser (located in front of the radiator), for an accumulation of dirt or insects.
-Clean with a gentle water spray from behind the radiator and through the condenser.
-Fabric front fascia protectors may reduce airflow to the condenser, reducing air conditioning performance.
+- For Manual Climate Controls, if the system is in Mix, Floor or Defrost Mode, the A/C can be turned off, but the A/C system shall remain active to prevent fogging of the windows. - If fog or mist appears on the windshield or side glass, select Defrost mode and increase blower speed.

+• If your air conditioning performance seems lower than expected, check the front of the A/C condenser (located in front of the radiator), for an accumulation of dirt or insects.
+Clean with a gentle water spray from the front of the radiator and through the condenser.